Scripture: Matthew 6:1-6, 16-18

 Completely united with God our Father

 What is the sure reward which Jesus points out to his disciples?
 It is communion with God our Father.
-In him alone we find the fulness of life and happiness, truth and beauty, love and joy.
-Saint Augustine, the great fourth century bishop of Hippo, wrote the following prayer in his Confessions: When I am completely united to you, there will be no more sorrows or trials; entirely full of you, my life will be complete.
+In him alone we find the fullness of life and happiness, truth and beauty, love and joy.
+Saint Augustine of Hippo (354-430 AD) wrote the following prayer in his Confessions: When I am completely united to you, there will be no more sorrows or trials; entirely full of you, my life will be complete.

 The Lord rewards those who seek him with humble and repentant hearts.
 He renews us each day and he gives us new hearts of love and compassion that we may serve him and our neighbor with glad and generous hearts.
 Do you want to grow in your love for God and for your neighbor?
 Seek him expectantly in prayer, with fasting, and in generous giving to those in need.

 “Lord Jesus, give me a lively faith, a firm hope, a fervent charity, and a great love for you.
 Take from me all lukewarmness in meditating on your word, and dullness in prayer.
 Give me fervor and delight in thinking of you and your grace.
 Fill my heart with compassion for others, especially those in need, that I may respond with generosity.”

 1 Praise the LORD.
 Blessed is the man who

 fears the LORD, who greatly delights in his

 2 His descendants will be mighty in the land; the generation of the upright will be blessed.

 5 It is well with the man who deals generously and lends, who conducts his affairs with justice.